If you are a novice crossbow hunter or huntress, learning the techniques to properly kill game can be a long process.

 The challenge with a high shoulder shot is that the target area to deliver the maximum damage is relatively small in comparison to other options.
 There’s also talk on whether a “dead zone” exists on this area or not.

-This means you have to aim carefully and work to not afford the deer any time to run away as you shoot.
-You will need a high-speed crossbow.
+This means you have to aim carefully not afford the deer any time to run away as you shoot.
+You will need a high-speed crossbow to help with the task.

 Of course, the draw of stopping the deer dead in its tracks is still very attractive, even considering the damage to the shoulder meat.